Secularism and tolerance of minority groups predicts future prosperity of countries

-Dr Daniel Lawson from the University of Bristol's School of Mathematics and Damian Ruck from the University of Tennessee (US) used the global survey data to show how secularism and openness towards minorities can be used to statistically predict future GDP per capita, secondary education enrollment and democratisation.
+Researchers from the University of Bristol (UK) and University of Tennessee (US) used the global survey data to show how secularism and openness towards minorities can be used to statistically predict future GDP per capita, secondary education enrollment and democratisation.

 The outcome shows that pre-existing cultural values predicted future levels of economic growth and prosperity.

 One of the policy implications of the study’s analysis is that promotion of a country’s development must take preexisting cultural values into account.
 For instance, promoting democracy, whether through economic exchange or regime change, will only succeed if combined with promoting openness and tolerance of minority groups.